Fred Durhal III

-Frederick Durhal III (born April 1, 1984) is an American politician serving as a member of the Detroit City Council since 2021.
+Frederick Durhal III (born April 1, 1984) is an American politician who served as a member of the Detroit City Council from 2021 to 2025.
 A member of the Democratic Party, Durhal served as a member of the Michigan House of Representatives from 2015 to 2019, having succeeded his father, Fred Durhal, Jr., in the seat.
 He was a candidate in the 2025 Detroit mayoral election.

 Early life and career

 Durhal was born in Detroit to his parents, Fred and Martha Durhal.
 He is the second eldest of six children.
 Durhal attended Detroit Public Schools, including Guyton Elementary, Spain Middle School, and graduated from Detroit School of Arts.
 He later attended Eastern Michigan University, where he studied political science and music education.

 Prior to his election, he served as an AmeriCorps volunteer in Northwest Detroit as the director of a literacy program for young children.
 He has collaborated with Village Builders of Northwest Detroit and Motor City Blight Busters to help stabilize neighborhoods within Detroit.
 In 2011, Durhal joined other community leaders to oppose Michigan’s emergency financial manager law in Benton Harbor and across the state.
 Durhal has also worked with Habitat for Humanity to help rebuild homes in Detroit.
 In 2004, he traveled to Benton Harbor with Habitat for Humanity, where he helped with the rebuilding of over 50 homes in one weekend.

 Durhal has been a member of the Detroit Branch of the National Association for the Advancement of Colored People (NAACP), the Rainbow PUSH Coalition, and a former member of the Teamsters Local 377.
 He previously served on the board of the Dexter Elmhurst Community Center, and was formerly the President of Wayne County Progress PAC.